 To truly end the pandemic, the US must immediately address the pandemic at a global level.

-The White House should make a request of Congress to include $17 billion in new global emergency funding in its FY23 funding request (due February 18) to address global vaccine inequity.
-Part of this funding should be allocated to support frontline health workers around the world to immediately get shots in more arms.
+Congress should include $17 billion in new global emergency funding in its FY23 funding request to address global vaccine inequity.
+Part of this funding should be allocated to support frontline health workers around the world to immediately get shots into more arms.

 The White House should dedicate at least $500 million in new funding over the next five years for a new USAID Global Health Programs sub-account to support health workforce development and health systems strengthening in partner countries.